easolhq/easolhq.github.io/docs/product_search/parameters.md

 Accepts a number.<br>
 Will determine how many results are shown per page.
 If this is not included it will default to 12 results per page.

+Page size cannot be passed as a query parameter.

 ##### as a search tag attribute
 {% raw %}
 ```